Published on April 1, 2025

 For individual workers, gig economy participation requires careful financial planning.
 Understanding tax obligations, benefit costs, and income volatility helps make informed decisions about traditional versus gig employment.

-The gig economy isn't inherently good or bad—it's a new economic reality that creates opportunities and challenges for different types of workers.
+The gig economy isn't inherently good or bad.
+It's a new economic reality that creates opportunities and challenges for different types of workers.
 Success depends largely on individual circumstances, skills, and ability to navigate complex economic arrangements.

 In the end, the gig economy represents freedom for some and insecurity for others.
 The key is building systems that maximize the benefits while protecting workers from the worst downside risks.
 Getting that balance right will determine whether the gig economy enhances or undermines Canadian prosperity.